 Craving a late night slice?
 Buzz has put this joint on the map, but it still takes some searching to find it.
 A narrow hallway in the Cosmopolitan, bedecked with album covers by Sinatra and the like, leads to an unmarked entrance that draws hungry late-night diners in search of New York-style pizza.
 The tiny eatery, named The Pizzeria but known as Secret Pizza, serves up after-hours slices and beer.
 You can order a whole pie to go, just play some pinball while you wait.

 By the time the 28-mile fortification separating East and West Berlin was knocked down in 1989, the western side was covered with graffiti.
 You can make your own “mark” on remnants of the wall, which are mounted behind the men’s urinals in one restroom at Main Street Station Casino.
-The wall is actually protected by glass, so you won’t be defacing history or anything, but it feels good nonetheless.
+The wall is protected by glass, so you won’t be defacing history or anything, but it feels good nonetheless.
 Visit the property’s excellent brewpub to prep for the occasion.
-Sorry, ladies, this one is just for the guys!
-Main Street Station Casino, 200 N Main St at E Stewart Ave (702-387-1896).
+Ladies can ask for an escort to see it.

 One of the best and most popular cocktail bars in Vegas, The Chandelier at the Cosmopolitan has a couple surprises.
 Head to Level 1.5 of the multi-story bar and you’ll feel like you’ve discovered a secret hideaway.
 The cocktails here are exceptional, featuring intriguing ingredients like black pepper honey, salted churro syrup, and pine liqueur.
 But the real (albeit worst-kept) secret is an off-the-menu drink called the Verbena—a tart, tequila-based drink garnished with a szechuan flower that numbs your tongue and then creates a sensory explosion in your mouth.